Is Nocera Providing Local Solutions For A Global Food Crisis?

 As opposed to the more labor-intensive land-based fish farming methods, the company states that it takes only a month to set up a tank and then three to six months, depending on the breed of fish, for fish to be harvest-ready, meaning that Nocera might be more capable of responding quickly to needs in a crisis situation.

-Although there are many large fishing companies in the market, like Blue Star Foods (NASDAQ BSFC) Norwegian, Lerøy Seafood Group ASA LSG, and Atlantic Sapphire ASA AASZF, Nocera says it is able to prioritize helping smaller fishing companies.
-A recent open letter to the Biden administration from the coalition “Don’t Cage Our Oceans” critiqued the unsupervised action of industrial fish farming, which can often negatively impact smaller ecosystems.
+Although there are many large fishing companies in the market, like Blue Star Foods (NASDAQ BSFC) Norwegian, Lerøy Seafood Group ASA (OL: LSG), and Atlantic Sapphire ASA (OTCQX:AASZF), Nocera says it is able to prioritize helping smaller fishing companies.
+A recent open letter to the Biden administration from the coalition "Don't Cage Our Oceans" critiqued the unsupervised action of industrial fish farming, which can often negatively impact smaller ecosystems.

 Nocera's tanks, which are cheaper to build and which it claims harvest 80 times the amount of fish compared with conventional farming, might be appealing to smaller companies.
 It lowers the barriers of entry into the market and, by recycling the water, prioritizes sustainability and eco-friendly fishing practices.
 It also introduced solar panels above the fish tanks to maximize the farm's energy usage.